datacite/schema-docs/docs/properties/distribution.rst

 **Occurrences:** 0-1

-**Definition:** A name given to the object at the contentURL, typically a file name.
+**Definition:** A name or label assigned to the object represented by the contentURL.
+This may be the file name, a human-readable title, or other descriptive label.

 **Allowed values, examples, other constraints:**